DaDev123/SMOO-Plus/README.md

-# Super Mario Odyssey - Online Multiplayer Mod
+# Super Mario Odyssey Online - PLUS

-Welcome to the official repository for the Super Mario Odyssey Online mod!
-Have fun exploring kingdoms with friends, playing gamemodes, or beating the game as fast as possible!
-This mod is still early in development, so expect bugs and un-refined aspects as we work hard to improve it and make the mod as polished as possible.
+Welcome to the official repository for the Super Mario Odyssey Online - PLUS (SMOO-Plus) mod!
+SMOO-Plus is a version of the Super Mario Odyssey Online mod which adds multiple new features, optimisations and a LOT more

 ## Features

-* Explore Kingdoms together with up to 10 People
+* Explore Kingdoms together with up to 16 People
 * Almost every capture in the game is synced between players
 * Full 2D and Costume models syncing
 * Moon Collection is shared between all players
-* Custom Configuration Menu (Accessible by holding ZL and selecting any option in the pause/start menu)
+* Custom Configuration Menu
-* Support for custom gamemodes (WIP)
+* Support for custom gamemodes
 ### Available Gamemodes
 * Hide and Seek
+* Sardines
+* Freeze Tag

 ## SMO Version Support